indimail/indimail-virtualdomains/.github/README-indimail.md

 ## indimail-mini - Using QMQP protocol provided by qmail-qmqpc / qmail-qmqpd

-QMQP provides a centralized mail queue within a cluster of hosts.
-QMQP clients do not require local queue for queueing messages.
-QMQP is faster than SMTP.
-You can use QMQP to send mails from your relay servers (or any server) to servers running QMQP service.
-The QMQP server can deliver mails to your local mailboxes or/and relay mails to the outside world.
-In short, to use QMQP, you need a client that uses QMQP protocol and a server that provides the QMQP service. [qmail-qmqpc(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmqpc.8) which uses [QMQP](https://cr.yp.to/proto/qmqp.html) protocol, is a QMQP client. [qmail-qmqpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmqpd.8) is a server that you run to provide a central hub offering the QMQP service. [qmail-qmqpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmqpd.8) can be run under [tcpserver(1)](https://github.com/indimail/indimail-mta/wiki/tcpserver.1) under port <u>628</u> on the central hub.
+**QMQP** provides a centralized mail queue within a cluster of hosts. **QMQP** clients do not require local queue for queueing messages. **QMQP** is faster than **SMTP**.
+You can use **QMQP** to send mails from your relay servers (or any server) to servers running **QMQP** service.
+The **QMQP** server can deliver mails to your local mailboxes or/and relay mails to the outside world.
+In short, to use **QMQP**, you need a client that uses **QMQP** protocol and a server that provides the **QMQP** service. [qmail-qmqpc(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmqpc.8) which uses [QMQP](https://cr.yp.to/proto/qmqp.html) protocol, is a **QMQP** client. [qmail-qmqpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmqpd.8) is a server that you run to provide a central hub offering the **QMQP** service. [qmail-qmqpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmqpd.8) can be run under [tcpserver(1)](https://github.com/indimail/indimail-mta/wiki/tcpserver.1) under port <u>628</u> on the central hub.
 If you have [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8) running on the central hub, you can deliver local as well as relay mails.
 The central hub can also be a collection of multiple servers to aid performance.
 You just need to enter the IP addresses of these servers in <u>/etc/indimail/control/qmqpservers</u> on the client(s).
-The QMQP protocol doesn't require clients to have a local queue.
-In fact you can use QMQP protocol on a truly diskless client which doesn't even have any remote filesystem mounted.
-If you run web servers which need to send out emails, you can use QMQP to send emails without impacting performance.
+The **QMQP** protocol doesn't require clients to have a local queue.
+In fact you can use **QMQP** protocol on a truly diskless client which doesn't even have any remote filesystem mounted.
+If you run web servers which need to send out emails, you can use **QMQP** to send emails without impacting performance.
 This is because you don't have the overhead of running an MTA like sendmail, postfix or qmail/netqmail/notqmail/indimail-mta.
 If you already have an installation of indimail-mta on your network, you can quickly setup a indimail-mini installation on your web server.
 The sendmail client provided by indimail-mini is fully compatible with PHP, python and any software that uses sendmail interface to push out emails.
-On a server, QMQP service is provided by having indimail-mta installed and enabling the [qmail-qmqpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmqpd.8) service.
+On a server, **QMQP** service is provided by having indimail-mta installed and enabling the [qmail-qmqpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmqpd.8) service.
 On the client you just need to have indimail-mini / indimail-mta or qmta installed and configure sendmail/qmail-inject to use [qmail-qmqpc(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmqpc.8).
 If you install indimail-mini, the installation will configure sendmail/qmail-inject to use [qmail-qmqpc(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmqpc.8).
 If you have ezmlm, indimail-mta, qmta installed, you need to set **QMAILQUEUE** to use [qmail-qmqpc(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmqpc.8).
 You can refer to [Setting Environment Variables](#setting-environment-variables) to set your **QMAILQUEUE** variable.
-The process for setting up QMQP service is outlined in the next chapter.
+The process for setting up **QMQP** service is outlined in the next chapter.

 ![image](indimail_mini.png)